Gloversville Continental Mills

 "Let me drive the boat" in my best Kodak Black voice

-Along with where Canal Street runs, Samuel Brand built a woolen mill roughly half a mile north of downtown Westerly around 1798.
+Along where Canal Street runs, Samuel Brand built a woolen mill roughly half a mile north of downtown Westerly around 1798.
 The town population at the time was a mere 15 people.
-Canal Street as its name was derived was actually a canal that was built by Pawcatuck Manufacturing Company to increase hydropower capacity.
+Canal Street as its name was derived, was actually a canal that was built by Pawcatuck Manufacturing Company to increase hydropower capacity.
 Unfortunately, the canal was filled in and built over.
 Today it is now known as Canal Street.

-In the early 1800s, John Schofield, an Englishman, acquired the saw and linseed oil mill built by John Congdon before being purchased by Oremus M. Stillman in 1831 who added a woolen mill.
+In the early 1800s, John Schofield, an Englishman, acquired the saw and linseed oil mill built by John Congdon before being purchased by Oremus M. Stillman in 1831, who added a woolen mill.
 Mr. Stillman replaced the original mill building in 1848 with two three-story red brick buildings.
 The Woolen mill was then purchased by F.R.White and Company, which maintained an extensive woolen goods plant opposite the Stillmanville mill east of the Pawcatuck River in Westerly, Rhode Island.
-In 1880, Warren O. and Louis.
-W. Arnold purchased the firm and renamed it the Westerly Woolen Company.
+In 1880, Warren O. and Louis W. Arnold purchased the firm and renamed it the Westerly Woolen Company.
 The brothers made substantial improvements to the land and even demolished the former Stillmanville Woolen Mill during the mid-2010s.
-In 1912, the Westerly Woolen Mill was liquidated in auction 1912 after being in operation since 1881 employing 450 people across two dozen buildings up until the early 1910s.
+In 1912, the Westerly Woolen Mill was liquidated at auction 1912 after being in operation since 1881, employing 450 people across two dozen buildings up until the early 1910s.

 You can see a stereograph of the Stillmanville here.